 Each one of Bulgaria's twenty-eight administrative regions is an electoral constituency, except for the city of Plovdiv, which is divided into two constituencies, and the capital city of Sofia, which is split into three constituencies, for a total of thirty-one constituencies.
 National Assembly seats are allocated among the constituencies in proportion to their population, but each constituency is guaranteed a minimum of four (previously three) seats.

-The previously described steps, which are designed to insure that seats are filled in all constituencies without changing the nationwide distribution of mandates, are repeated until there are no vacant constituency seats.
-Once all seats have been allocated in a constituency, its remaining unused D'Hondt quotients are disregarded for all qualifying parties and coalitions; unused D'Hondt quotients for a party or coalition are also disregarded for all constituencies with vacant mandates if it has no seats that can be deducted in constituencies with excess mandates.
-Moreover, no seats are deducted from a constituency once all its excess mandates have been subtracted.
+The previously described steps, which were designed to insure that seats are filled in all constituencies without changing the nationwide distribution of mandates, were repeated until there were no vacant constituency seats.
+Once all seats had been allocated in a constituency, its remaining unused D'Hondt quotients were disregarded for all qualifying parties and coalitions; unused D'Hondt quotients for a party or coalition were also disregarded for all constituencies with vacant mandates if it had no seats that could be deducted in constituencies with excess mandates.
+Moreover, no seats were deducted from a constituency once all its excess mandates had been subtracted.

-Independent candidates who obtain at least as many votes as the constituency quota - the number of valid votes cast in the constituency divided by the number of constituency seats, rounded to the nearest whole number - are elected to the National Assembly.
-Mandates won by independent candidates are deducted from the number of seats to be allocated among parties and coalitions.
+Independent candidates who obtained at least as many votes as the constituency quota - the number of valid votes cast in the constituency divided by the number of constituency seats, rounded to the nearest whole number - were elected to the National Assembly.
+Mandates won by independent candidates were deducted from the number of seats allocated among parties and coalitions.

 Álvarez-Rivera.
 All Rights Reserved.